Geats: Modern legacy

-Today, the merger of the two nations is complete, as there is no longer any tangible identification in Götaland with a Geatish identity, apart from the common tendency of residents of the provinces of Västergötland and Östergötland to refer to themselves as västgötar (West Geats) and östgötar (East Geats), similar to how residents of other provinces refer to themselves.
+Today, the merger of the two nations is complete, as there is no longer any tangible identification in Götaland with a Geatish identity, apart from the common tendency of residents of the provinces of Västergötland and Östergötland to refer to themselves as västgötar (West Geats) and östgötar (East Geats), similarly to how residents of other provinces refer to themselves.
 The dialects spoken in those provinces and some surrounding areas are also collectively called götamål.
-Although, the city Göteborg, known in English as Gothenburg, has formerly been considered to have been named after the river Göta älv, it may instead have been named after the Geats ('fortress of the Geats'), when it was founded in 1621.
+Although the city Göteborg (Gothenburg) has formerly been considered to have been named after the river Göta älv, it may instead have been named after the Geats ('fortress of the Geats') when it was founded in 1621.

-Until 1973 the official title of the Swedish king was King of Sweden (earlier: of the Swedes), the Geats/Goths and the Wends (with the formula "Sveriges, Götes och Vendes konung", in Latin "N.N.
-Dei Gratia, Suecorum, Gothorum et Vandalorum Rex.").
-The title "King of the Wends" was copied from the Danish title, while the Danish kings called themselves "King of the Gotlanders" (which, like "Geats", was translated into "Goths" in Latin) were also used by Danish royalty.
-The Wends is a term normally used to describe the Slavic peoples who inhabited large areas of modern east Germany and Pomerania.
-See further in the Wikipedia articles King of the Goths and King of the Wends.
+Until 1973 the official title of the Swedish king was "King of Sweden (earlier: of the Swedes), the Geats/Goths and the Wends" (with the formula Sveriges, Götes och Vendes konung, in Latin N.N.
+Dei Gratia, Suecorum, Gothorum et Vandalorum Rex).
+The title "King of the Wends" was copied from the Danish title, where Wends referred to Slavic peoples who inhabited large areas of modern east Germany and Pomerania before the Ostsiedlung, the eastern expansion of Germanic peoples.
+The Danish kings also called themselves "Kings of the Goths", but in their case Goths referred to Gotland instead of Götaland.

-The titles, however, changed when the new king Carl XVI Gustaf in 1973 decided that his royal title should simply be King of Sweden.
-The disappearance of the old title was a decision made entirely by the king.
+The titles, however, changed in 1973 when the new king Carl XVI Gustaf decided that his royal title should simply be "King of Sweden".
+The disappearance of the old title was his decision alone.